paragliding training center

 Pilots who fly often will also appreciate this throttle spring modification which decreases the pull on the throttle, lessens carburetor throttle shaft bore wear, and provides a more positive return of the throttle to the idle position.

-The inner throttle cable will last much longer if this modification is done where it attaches to the carburetor.
+The inner throttle cable will last much longer (100's of hours) if this modification is done where it attaches to the carburetor.
 It also provides a much more convenient way to disconnect the throttle cable from the carburetor.
 Instead of removing the knarp and losing the cable adjustment, the ends of the cotter pin are bent together and quickly removed from the the throttle lever.
-A new cotter pin should be used, however, as bending it more than once or twice will weaken it.

-Make the small bracket of out sheet metal as pictured here.
-Drill two holes, one just bigger than the cable and the other just bigger than cotter pin.
+Make the small bracket out of sheet metal, as pictured here.
+Drill two holes, one just bigger than the cable and the other just bigger than cotter pin (2MM).
 Then bend the sheet metal into an "L".

 The cotter pin must be shortened so that when it is pushed through the new bracket and throttle lever, it will not catch on other parts.
+It is better to use a 2mm machine screw.
+Put the washers under the head and nut, respectively.
 Be sure to check for free movement of the throttle cable.
 Failure to thoroughly check the throttle cable for free movement can result in a stuck throttle which can be EXTREMELY dangerous!
 This modification can be used with the throttle spring modification.

 A pilot in England asked me about modifying the stock throttle for cruise control.
 After thinking about it, I do not recommend it.
 Runaway engines and emergency shutdowns are conditions that require instant control of the throttle and a cruise control adds more complexity to a cascading event such as a stuck cruise control, a faulty kill switch, a broken throttle spring, or a glider deflation.
 The pilot who had the stuck cruise control rolled his trike and did a lot of damage (propeller, cage, etc.) What if his lines to the glider had gotten into the spinning propeller?
 Think about this sort of thing before making modifications to your throttle.